Install

 -d '{"topics_primary":["coding","testing"]}' | jq '.'

-Tunnel endpoints never apply this guard — you can run tunnels without setting topics.
+Logs and tunnel endpoints never apply this guard — you can run logs and tunnels without setting topics.

 # Recent activity (default sort)